sbb-design-systems/sbb-angular/projects/sbb-esta/angular-public/src/lib/lightbox/lightbox.md

 </div>
 ```

-<h2>Sharing data with the Lightbox component</h2>
+### Sharing data with the Lightbox component

-A dialog is opened by calling the `open` method and if you want to share data with your dialog, you can use the `data` option to pass information to the dialog component.
+A dialog is opened by calling the `open` method and if you want to share data with your dialog,
+you can use the `data` option to pass information to the dialog component.

 ```ts
 const lightboxRef = this.lightbox.open(LightboxShowcaseExampleContentComponent, {